zhangyan232425/zhangyan232425.github.io/_posts/2018-01-21-google-challenge-scholarship.md

 subtitle: And Some ES5 Nostalgia
 author: Chris
 ---
-I thought of starting with "Welcome to my first blog post!" because that's how I started the last three times, with some variation.
+ thought of starting with "Welcome to my first blog post!" because that's how I started the last three times, with some variation.
 I've decided enough with the ceremony, I should just dive in.
 But do consider yourself welcome to my humble blog.

 I've zoomed through the Grow with Google Challenge Scholarship on Udacity, probably faster than I should have.
 We're allowed three months, and I finished in less than a week since I have so much time on my hands.
 Still, if I hope to be selected for the next step, the [Mobile Web Specialist scholarship](https://www.udacity.com/course/mobile-web-specialist-nanodegree--nd024), I need to stay active on the forums and help other people out.
 This will be a good way for me to review the material, so it sounds like a plan.